Applying as a Canadian applicant

 EDUC2200

-Description: With a view to facilitating learner independence in educational settings, this course will challenge students to integrate course knowledge and practice experience as they promote positive and pro-social behaviour to contribute to a safe and respectful learning environment for all learners.
-Students will review and reflect on their role as Educational Assistants in developing and implementing strategies and appropriate use of assistive technologies, daily living aids, and differential learning strategies in accordance with learning plans.
+With a view to facilitating learner independence in educational settings, this course will challenge students to integrate course knowledge and practice experience as they promote positive and pro-social behavior to contribute to safe and respectful learning environment for all learners.
+Students will review and reflect on their role as Educational Assistants in developing and implementing strategies in appropriate use of assistive technologies, daily living aids, and differential learning strategies in accordance with learning plans.

 Supporting Students with Physical and Medical Exceptionalities